3Teeth: Studio albums and other releases

 Following its release, Metawar became the band's most commercially successful album, debuting at No. 23 on Billboard and at No. 28 on the iTunes Top Albums chart as well as the No. 1 album on the iTunes Metal charts.
 The album also debuted at No. 82 on Billboard's Top Album Sales chart for the week of July 20, 2019, and at No. 3 on Billboard's Heatseekers Albums for the same week.
 With the release of Metawar, 3Teeth themselves charted at No. 25 on Billboards Emerging Artists chart.

 On August 6, 2021, the band released a song titled "Paralyze" featuring punk rap group Ho99o9.
 The song was produced by Mick Gordon.
+On May 3, 2023, the band released a song titled "Merchant of the Void" featuring Mick Gordon.
+They also announced that they will be releasing a new song each month until the album is out.
+On May 31, 2023, the band released the song "Slum Planet" featuring Mick Gordon.
+"Scorpion", the fourth single from the upcoming album, was released on June 30, 2023.
+The single release accompanied the official announcement that the band's fourth album, EndEx, would be released on September 22, 2023.
+"Drift", the fifth single from the upcoming album, was released on July 26, 2023.
+"Higher than Death", the sixth single from the album, was released on August 24, 2023.

+On July 15, 2025, the band released a cover of "Civil War" by Guns N' Roses.

 Live performances

 3Teeth are known for their use of menacing visuals during live performances.
 The band was hand-selected by Tool to be their supporting act on their 2016 North American tour.
 The group opened for German band Rammstein for some of their U.S. dates in the summer of 2017 and ended the year performing with Danzig and HIM.
 3Teeth were selected by Rammstein to open for them on their special New Year's Eve performances in Mexico in December 2018 / January 2019.
 The band spent much of 2019 touring in support of Metawar, including a European tour as support for Ministry and a headlining North American tour alongside GOST and Author & Punisher before closing the year in support of Ghostemane for select dates.

 3Teeth resumed touring in February 2020, kicking off another European headlining tour with industrial icon Pig as support for UK shows.
 A 2020 North American co-headlining tour with Carnifex was announced soon after along with the announcements that 3Teeth would play multiple festival dates throughout the year, including Welcome to Rockville and Hellfest.
 The COVID-19 pandemic forced the band to cancel the remainder of their 2020 shows two days before the Meta-X Tour with Carnifex was slated to commence, however.